Accessibility statement for tmbc.gov.uk

 • some older PDF documents may not have titles which clearly set out their purpose

-We are addressing these issues and conducting staff training to ensure all material published in future meets accessibility standards.
-We will update this statement when issues are fixed or when we expect them to be fixed.
+We are addressing these issues with our partner organisations and conducting staff training to ensure all material published meets accessibility standards.

 Feedback and contact information